kristianhlm/kafka-wss/README.md

 ## Kafka-WSS

-Simple boilerplate for KafkaJS combined with websockets that are easy to use.
+Simple boilerplate for Kafka Sink (Receiver) using KafkaJS combined with websocket that are easy to use.
+Can handle multiple websocket connection with multiple different Kafka topics.

 ## Quick-Start